JackAdams/meteor-accounts-ldap/README.md

 ```
 {emails: {$elemMatch: {address: <emailAddress>}}};
 ```
-if an email address was typed in the login form on the client, or
+if an email address was typed in the login form on the client, or, if a username was typed in the login form on the client, it is of this form:
 ```
 {username: <username>}
 ```
-if a username was typed in the login form on the client.

 A similar search condition should be returned by the function. `this` in this function's context is the request object received from the client.